 It is highly recommended to receive at least $3,000 USD a month from your pension before you consider retiring in Cuba.
 The rent in Cuba is cheap, but as an American the best option for you is in the tourist area which are a tad pricier than the rest of Cuba.

 Many Americans who are now living in Cuba are surprised by the strong American presence that exists in the island.
 American college students choose to study abroad in Cuba, Cuban Americans make up a huge part of the population in Havana, and American entertainment is sold all over the Cuban black market.

 Still, if you are thinking about moving to Cuba you probably already know what life is like in the island.
 How there are no fast food chains, big outlet malls, movie theaters showing American movies, etc.

 The main problem that many Americans have when they travel or stay in Cuba is the food.
 Good Cuban meat is hard to find and it can be expensive, you have a much better shot of obtaining good meat in a restaurant.

 The grocery stores that they do have only offer one product for the most part, so if you don’t like that brand there is nothing you can do about it.
 Fruits and vegetables are delicious and come in a healthy supply so you won’t suffer with that.

 Choosing to retire and live in Cuba may not be easy, but it is an adventure.
 Cuba is unlike any other place in the world.
 You won’t regret taking a risk and moving to the island, you’ll ask yourself why you didn’t do it sooner.

 I hope you’ve found this article on retiring in Cuba to be helpful.
-For more information, or for assistance with any second passport program, please contact us below by filling out the form, Thank you.
+For more information, or for assistance with any second passport program, please contact us HERE, Thank you.
 We’ll be happy to assist you with a second passport or a second residency.

 Like Our Articles?